How to Use a Guided Prayer Journal: Structure Explained

 What do I write in a guided prayer journal?

-A proper prayer journal structure includes the passage reference, one doctrinal truth, specific confession, Scripture-shaped prayer, and one act of obedience.
-This keeps your daily devotion rooted in truth and leads to consistent spiritual growth.
+Write the passage, one doctrinal truth, specific confession, Scripture-shaped prayer, and one act of obedience.
+This keeps your devotion rooted in truth and directed toward spiritual growth.

 How long should a daily entry be?